golobby/container/README.md

 ```

 #### Using Closures

-The `Call()` method takes a function (receiver) with arguments of abstractions you need.
+The `Call()` method takes a receiver (function) with arguments of abstractions you need.
-It will invoke it with parameters of appropriate concretes.
+It calls it with parameters of appropriate concretes.

 ```go
 err := container.Call(func(a Abstraction) {